ranitovic/laravel-tips/README.md

 # mac-os-tips
-Various tips and code snippets for Laravel projects
+Tips and code snippets for Laravel projects